harisj89/test-catalyst/README.md

 I'd like to brush up core java, js and learn full stack technologies, starting with angular and node js.

-May the force be with you.
+You have to read the documentation too.

 Thanks.